 However, who is Webb Ellis and why is the prestigious Rugby World Cup named after him?

 Who is William Webb Ellis?

-William Webb Ellis was born in Salford, Lancashire, and by trade was an Anglican clergyman.
-Webb Ellis was believed to have been studious and a handy cricketer, even appearing in a single First Class cricket match for Oxford University in their inaugural Varsity Match against Cambridge.
+William Webb Ellis was born in Salford, Lancashire, and was a Clergyman by trade.
+Webb Ellis was believed to have been studious and a handy cricketer, even appearing in a single first-class cricket match for Oxford University in their inaugural varsity match against Cambridge.

-On paper, besides the slice of cricketing history, Webb Ellis’ life isn’t one of monstrous notoriety, with the exception of perhaps being the accidental inventor of the game of Rugby Union.
+On paper, besides the slice of cricketing history, Webb Ellis’ life isn’t one of monstrous notoriety, with one massive exception of perhaps being the accidental inventor of the game of rugby union.

 The famous accident

-Webb Ellis attended Rugby School, a school named after its locality, Rugby in Warwickshire.
-During a game of football, it’s told that Webb Ellis, instead of kicking the ball in return, held the ball in his hands and ran down the pitch.
+Webb Ellis attended Rugby School, a school named after its locality, the town of Rugby in Warwickshire.
+During a game of football (soccer), it’s told that Webb Ellis, instead of kicking the ball in return, held the ball in his hands and ran down the pitch.

 That act in 1823 is believed to be the starting point of the rugby style of football, etching